vially/flust/CONTRIBUTING.md

 ## Structure
 This project is cargo workspace with multiple targets.

-- `flutter-winit` creates an event loop and a window and interfaces with the `flutter-engine` crate.
+- `flust-winit` creates an event loop and a window and interfaces with the `flutter-engine` crate.

 - `flutter-engine` is the library that make flutter run.
 It provides a